What is a chest X-ray?

 Having an X-ray is as painless as taking a picture.
 It will not poke or hurt your child.

 How long does a chest X-ray take?

 A chest X-ray takes about 5 minutes.
-The results will need to be read by a radiologist.
-A radiologist is the doctor who interprets the medical images and works with your child’s heart doctor (cardiologist).
+A radiologist will read the results.
+A radiologist is a doctor who interprets the medical images and works with your child’s heart doctor (cardiologist).